q231950/btlb/Documentation/AI Toolbox/localization-guide.md

   - StringTables/Summary.xcstrings
   - StringTables/Catalogue.xcstrings
   - StringTables/Tabbar.xcstrings
-- if necessary, create a new `.lproj` folder at `Packages/Localization/Sources/Localization/Resources/` for the desired language similar to the `de.lproj` folder structure and add `.strings` files according to the `de.lproj` folder structure.
+- If necessary, create a new `.lproj` folder at `Packages/Localization/Sources/Localization/Resources/` for the desired language (mirroring the `de.lproj` structure) and add `.strings` files accordingly.
 Then translate each string in the `.strings` files.

-## Decision Making
+## Ambiguity Resolution

-If 2 translations are equally matching the original string, describe the differences and ask which one to use.
-Do not decide yourself.
+- If two translations are equally valid, describe the differences (e.g., nuance, tone, or context) and ask which one should be used.

-Once done localizing, check each localization file for correctness and completeness.
-Ensure that all strings are translated accurately and that the translations are consistent with the original text.
-Verify that all necessary strings are present and that there are no missing translations.